The Team Behind the Race

 Medical Director – Dr Ben McHale

 Hi guys!
-My job is mainly centred around event delivery, providing logistics, operational and procurement support.
-This often means a lot of phone calls, emails, documentation and on-the-ground operational running around.
-A big part of my role is pulling together our amazing team of volunteers for each event, plus our event registration, which is a huge but really awesome job as I get to be involved with a range of cool people who are as passionate about our events as we are.
-My career background is in commercial, procurement, logistics and project management.
-Outside of this role, I enjoy triathlon, trail running, mountain biking, am an active member of Rotorua Association of Triathletes (RATS) plus being a mum to two little ones.
+My role in the team is centred around event delivery, providing logistics, operational and volunteer management for both event day and registration.
+Pulling together our amazing team of volunteers for each event, plus our event registration, is a huge but really awesome job as I get to meet a whole heap cool people who are as passionate about our events as we are.
+I work full-time outside of working on these events as a procurement manager for a utilities company.
+I enjoy triathlon, trail running, mountain biking, am an active member of Rotorua Association of Triathletes (RATS) plus am a mum to two pre-schoolers.
+Contact

 Finish-line Coordinator – Su Cammell